IyenshiAUT/MarketMood-AI-Application/readme.md

 # 🚀 MarketMood AI - Financial News Analyzer &  Summarizer: Application Repository

-This repository contains the **production-ready FastAPI application** that serves the machine learning models.
+This repository contains the **production-ready FastAPI application** that serves the AI models.
 It is built to be lightweight and scalable, retrieving the latest **"Production" model** from the MLflow Model Registry at runtime.

 ## 📁 Repository Structure